-City Administrator.
+City Administrator

 Employees have the right to circumvent the employee chain of command in selecting which person to whom to make a complaint of harassment.
-Regardless of to whom of the above persons the employee makes a complaint of harassment, the employee should be prepared to provide the following information:
+Regardless of which of the above persons the employee makes a complaint of harassment, the employee should be prepared to provide the following information:

-- 1) Official's or employee's name, department, and position title; - 2) The name of the person(s) committing the harassment, including their title(s), if known; - 3) The specific nature of the harassment, how long it has gone on, and any employment action (demotion, failure to promote, dismissal, refusal to hire, transfer, etc.) taken against the employee as a result of the harassment, or any other threats made against the employee as a result of the harassment;

-- 4) Witnesses to the harassment; and - 5) Whether the employee has previously reported the harassment and, if so, when and to whom.
+- 1) Official's or employee's name, department and position title; - 2) The name of the person(s) committing the harassment, including their title(s), if known; - 3) The specific nature of the harassment, how long it has gone on and any employment action (demotion, failure to promote, dismissal, refusal to hire, transfer, etc.), taken against the employee as a result of the harassment, or any other threats made against the employee as a result of the harassment; - 4) Witnesses to the harassment; and - 5) Whether the employee has previously reported the harassment and, if so, when and to whom.

-Section D. Reporting and Investigation of Harassment Complaints
+Section C. Reporting and Investigation of Harassment Complaints

 The Human Resources Director or their designee is the person designated by the municipal government to be the investigator of complaints of harassment against employees.
 In the event the harassment complaint is against the Human Resources Director, the investigator shall not be a municipal employee, but shall be an investigator contracted with and appointed by the City Administrator.
 When an allegation of harassment is made by an employee, the person to whom the complaint is made shall immediately prepare a report of the complaint according to the preceding section and submit it to the Department Director with a copy to the Human Resources Director.
 If the complaint is lodged against the Department Director or an Assistant City Administrator, the City Administrator will be the responsible official for reviewing these actions.
-Upon conclusion of the investigation, the investigator shall prepare a report of the person complaining of harassment, the written statement of witnesses, the written statement of the person against whom the complaint of harassment was made, and a recommendation for disciplinary action, if any.
+Upon conclusion of the investigation, the investigator shall prepare a report of the findings to the Department Director.
+The report shall include the written statement of the person complaining of harassment, the written statement of witnesses, the written statement of the person against whom the complaint of harassment was made, and a recommendation for disciplinary action, if any.

 Upon receipt of a report of the investigation of a complaint of harassment, the Department Director shall immediately review the report.
-If the Department Director determines that the report is not complete in some respect, he/she may request additional statements be taken from the person complaining of harassment, the person against whom the complaint has been made, witnesses to the conduct in question, or any other person who may have knowledge about the harassment.
-Based upon the report and his/her review of the information, the Department Director shall, within a reasonable time, determine whether the conduct of the person against whom a complaint of harassment has been made constitutes harassment.
-In making that determination, the Department Director shall look at the record as a whole and at the totality of circumstances, including the nature of the conduct in question, the context in which the conduct, if any, occurred, and the conduct of the person complaining.
+Based upon the report and his/her review of the information, the Human Resources Director willdetermine whether the conduct of the person against whom a complaint of harassment has been made constitutes harassment.
+In making that determination, the Human Resources Director shall look at the record as a whole and at the totality of circumstances, including the nature of the conduct in question, the context in which the conduct, if any, occurred and the conduct of the person complaining.
 The determination of whether harassment occurred will be made on a case-by-case basis.
-If the Department Director determines that the complaint of harassment is founded, he/she shall take immediate and appropriate disciplinary action against the employee guilty of harassment, consistent with his authority under the municipal charter, ordinances, or rules governing his authority to discipline employees.
-Disciplinary action for harassment shall be governed by the same rules governing disciplinary actions generally (see Article XIV).
-The disciplinary action may include demotion, suspension, dismissal, warning, or reprimand.
+If the Human ResourcesDirector determines that the complaint of harassment is founded, the Department Director will take immediate and appropriate disciplinary action against the employee guilty of harassment.
+Disciplinary action for harassment shall be governed by the same rules governing disciplinary actions generally (see Article XV).
+The disciplinary action may include demotion, suspension, dismissal, warning or reprimand.
 A determination of the level of disciplinary action shall also be made on a case-by-case basis.
-A written record of disciplinary actions taken shall be kept, including verbal reprimands.
-In all events, an employee found guilty of harassment shall be warned not to retaliate in any way against the person making the complaint of harassment, witnesses, or any other person connected with the investigation of the complaint of harassment.
+Oral counseling documentation and a written record of disciplinary actions taken shall be maintained in Human Resources.
+In all events, an employee found guilty of harassment will be warned not to retaliate in any way against the person making the complaint of harassment, witnesses or any other person connected with the investigation of the complaint of harassment.